-- Select CAD> Draw Line from the menu, then begin by drawing CAD line # 1 from the bottom of the screen up.
+- Select CAD> Draw Line and click to begin by drawing CAD Line 1, starting from the bottom of the screen and dragging upwards.

-- Press the TAB key to move to update the dialog and move to the Angle field.
+- Press the Tab key on your keyboard to update the dialog and move to the Angle field.

-When you press the TAB key, your Length information will convert to inches.
+When you press the Tab key, your Length information will automatically convert to inches.

 - Enter the Angle information for this line.